 Installation

-orbit-craftingsystem is Orbit Studios' configurable crafting resource for stations, benches, blueprints, crafting levels, XP, and optional crafting minigame odds.
+Orbit Crafting System is a configurable FiveM crafting resource for fixed stations, portable benches, blueprints, crafting levels, XP, access rules, and optional crafting minigame odds.

 Dependencies

-Required resources, supported inventories, target resources, and start order.
+Required resources, supported inventories and targets, and correct start order.

 Configuration